alphaaurigae/gentoo_unattented-setup/README.md

 -  intended as fully or "mostly fully ;)" unattended modular gentoo initial setup blueprint.

 ## Script-Index
+- index for the entire script yet to be compelted.
-- see top of the main script file.
+- index for the CHROOT on top of the CHROOT section LINE NR 391.